stooke/graal/substratevm/DebugInfo.md

 ```

 Notice that the `hubname` command also masks out the low 3 flag bits in
-the hub field that are sometimesmay sometimes get set by the runtime
-during program operation.
+the hub field that may sometimes get set by the runtime during program operation.

 Attempting to print the hub name for an invalid reference will fail
 safe, printing an error message.